 Per IEPA's standard procedures, the application process for the SRF low interest loans was completed for the Primary Clarifier and Gravity Thickener Improvements during the Authority's most recent Facility Planning study in 2019.
 The project was approved for funding from IEPA, and was put on the state's fiscal year 2020 "intended funding list."
 In order to be added to the intended funding list, the IEPA reviews the applicant, the project specifics, and other factors, and then assigns the project a score.
 The highest scoring projects fall onto the intended funding list until all SRF dollars for that particular fiscal year are exhausted, and remaining projects that are eligible for loans, but no dollars exist, are put onto a "bypass list."
-If projects on the intended funding list do not move forward, funds then free up for the highest scoring projects on the bypass list.
+If projects on the intended funding list.

 Unfortunately, final design and bidding of the Primary Clarifier and Gravity Thickener Improvements was not able to be completed by the deadline to use the funds in FY2020, and therefore, notification was given to IEPA to take the Authority off the intended funding list and open the funds for other projects.
 Traditionally, projects not ready to move forward during a certain fiscal year simply carry over to the next years intended funding list.
 However, the Authority lost its place on the intended funding list, and was moved to the bypass list.
-The

-Authority's project has remained on the bypass list since that time and does not foresee funds becoming available.
+The Authority's project has remained on the bypass list since that time and does not foresee funds becoming available.